itsHamdySalem/grades-auto-filler/README.md

 and more comfortable

-## Ths project was divided into two separate parts:
+## The project was divided into two separate parts:

 ### Part 1 (Bubble sheet corrector):